Revature-Capstone-1349/Study_Buddy_Backend/README.md

 <details><summary><strong>Daniel Moura</strong></summary>
 <p>
 <li>Collaborated to code topics like Register at Front End with Team UI & Design.</li>
-<li>Formatted descriptions of Flashcards for the successful completion of the project.</li>
+<li>Cooperated to format Project and Flashcards descriptions at Readme File with Team Documentation.</li>
-<li>Cooperated for Readme File with Team Documentation.</li>
+<li>Please let me know either way so I can let him know.
+Also, there are not errors in verbiage.</li>
 </p>
 </details>
 <details><summary><strong>Joshua Alfaro</strong></summary>